 Boys & Girls Club

-In the past 5 years we have grown to include eight different sports programs (just a few years ago, the number was three).
-We’ve also added several Boys & Girls Club community programs, and many annual special events such as our Civic Day, Photo Contest, Youth of the Year and the Spelling Bee.
-Of particular note is our Keystone Club, a Boys & Girls Club leadership and service program for high-school teens.
-Keystone Club members elect their own officers, select, plan, organize and run their own community service projects.
+In addition to sports programs we run several Boys & Girls Club Community Programs, and many annual special events such as our Civic Day, Photo Contest, Youth of the Year and the Spelling Bee.
+Of particular note is our Keystone Club for high-school teens, and our Torch Club for middle school student.
+Keystone and Torch are leadership and service programs which elect their own officers, select, plan, organize and run their own community service projects.